jorgenskogmo/jorgenskogmo/README.md

 I’m currently working on:

-🔭 Two new Web3 projects and 🌱 Frontend Engineering for Jysk
+🔭 Two new Web3 projects and 🌱 LEGO Agency, MasterBrand